-Our babies are our whole world; and that never stops.
-We want the best for them and we do what is necessary to keep them safe, and healthy, and – as far as possible – happy.
+Our babies are our whole world, and that never stops.
+We want the best for them and we do what is necessary to keep them healthy, and safe, and – as far as possible – happy.

 Naturally, our best will never quite be enough: from the moment they learn the word ‘no’, we must accept that we will be scrutinised constantly – and usually we’ll be found wanting.